-For entry from September 2021
+For entry from September 2022

-Children with an Education Health and Care plan will have a school named in their plan before all other applicants are considered.
+Children with an Education Health and Care Plan will have a school named in their plan before all other applicants are considered.

 If we have more applications under the above considerations, than we have places available, we will apply the admissions criteria below to decide which applicant gets priority.
-Children in a lower priority group cannot be offered a place unless all the children in the group or groups higher have been offered and there are still places remaining.
+Children in a lower priority group will not be offered a place unless all the children in the group or groups higher have been offered.